metabrainz/acousticbrainz-server/README.md

 ### Building static files

-We use Gulp as our JavaScript/CSS build system. node.js dependencies.
+We use Gulp as our JavaScript/CSS build system.

-After you started development versions of containers with `docker-compose`, connect to the main container:
+To build stylesheets and javascript bundles, run gulp:

-`docker-compose -f docker/docker-compose.dev.yml run webserver run /bin/bash`
+    ./develop.sh run --rm webserver ./node_modules/.bin/gulp

-Calling `gulp` on its own will build everything necessary to access the server in a web browser:

-    root@<container_id>:/code# npm install
-    root@<container_id>:/code# ./node_modules/.bin/gulp

-*Keep in mind that you'll need to rebuild static files after you modify JavaScript or CSS.*
+*You will need to rebuild static files after you modify JavaScript or CSS.*

 ### Login